tatianamac/tm11ty/src/posts/trust-the-process.md

 The lack of control can feel unnerving.
 When I feel unsettled by it, I remind myself that relinquishing control also means relinquishing blame and guilt.
 It’s not my fault if I don’t get the job.
 It’s okay that that interview didn’t go perfectly.
 (I want to note here that I’m not suggesting that we can relieve of ourselves of all responsibility for our actions.
 When we’re feeling more stable, we can again reframe this in a more proactive way, but when we’re not as well, I find it helpful to focus on gentler approaches like this.)

-## [U]nderstand that you cannot singularly change systemic problems.
+## [U]nderstand that you cannot singularly change systemic problems

 Deep breath.
 I really struggle with this one.
 The complexity of job hunting as a woman of colour in tech is worthy of its own post, as it is for disabled, trans, and queer folks.